gSchool/ada-pre-course/01-workflow/01-workflow.md

 ## MacOS Screen Setup

+It's very helpful to split your screen when writing code with one half of the screen consisting of your editor and the other the terminal or browser.
+This way you can go back and forth between the editor and terminal with minimal disruption.

 ### TODO - Video on split screen

 There are a number of tools available to help you split your screen including: